How to Choose Your Kid’s Multivitamin

 Following these basic guidelines can ensure that you choose the best and safest multi-vitamin to support your child’s growth and overall health.
 However, make sure that whichever multi you choose is in addition to a nutrient-dense diet and plenty of water.

-Browse multivitamins for kids and make sure they’re getting a complete nutrient profile.
-Vitamin World’s come in chews, gummies, and coated capsules.
+Browse multivitamins for kids and make sure they’re getting the best complete nutrient profile.
+Vitamin World’s come in chews, gummies, and coated capsules (also available in organic).

 Rachel Fiske is a Holistic Nutrition Consultant and graduated from Bauman College of Holistic Nutrition in Berkeley, California.
 She is also a Certified Personal Trainer through the National Academy of Sports Medicine.
 Rachel focuses on issues of weight management, GI problems, hormonal imbalances, fatigue and more via a whole foods diet and lifestyle changes.